 Simple Grouping

 In its simplest form the first parameter of groupby specifies the grouping properties, a comma-separated list of one or more single-valued property paths (paths ending in a single-valued primitive, complex, or navigation property) that is enclosed in parentheses.
+A path may consist of a sequence of navigation properties, complex properties and complex collection properties.
+The syntax groupby((p/q), T) where the navigation property path p is multi-valued and q single-valued is kept for backwards compatibility only, this means the same as expand(p, groupby((q), T)).
 The same property path SHOULD NOT appear more than once; redundant property paths MAY be considered valid, but MUST NOT alter the meaning of the request.
 If the property path leads to a single-valued navigation property, this means grouping by the entity-id of the related entities.

 The optional second parameter is a list of set transformations, separated by forward slashes to express that they are consecutively applied.
 Transformations may take into account the grouping properties for producing their result, e.g. aggregate removes properties that are used neither for grouping nor for aggregation.